Bowl Gouges on Spindles: Can They Be Used Safely?

 How do you sharpen spindle gouges?

-However, the most common way to sharpen spindle gouges is to use a honing guide.
-A honing guide will keep the blade at the correct angle while you sharpen it, which results in a razor-sharp edge.
+But a sharpening guide is the most common way to sharpen spindle gouges.
+A sharpening guide will help you keep the blade at the correct angle while sharpening, giving you a very fine edge.

 What angle is a spindle gouge?

-A spindle gouge is a tool used to create intricate designs in wood.
-When you use a spindle gouge, the angle of the blade determines how deep the cut is and how much material you can remove.
-The most common angles for a spindle gouge are 45 degrees and 60 degrees.
+A spindle gouge is one way to create intricate patterns in wood.
+How deep the cut is and how much material you can remove with the spindle gouge depends on the angle of the blade.
+The spindle gouge is usually at 45 degrees and 60 degrees.

 What do you use a spindle gouge for?